TnuaBasis

 The main movement command of a character.

 The type that implements this trait is called the basis input, and is expected to be overwritten each frame by the controller system of the game code.
 Configuration is considered as part of the input.
-If the basis needs to persist data between frames it must keep it in its state.
+Configuration is stored in an asset, as part of a struct implementing TnuaSchemeConfig which also holds the configuration for all the actions.
+If the basis needs to persist data between frames it must keep it in its memory.

 Required Associated Types§